Volodymyr-M/docs/_tabs/tasks.md

 ## Critical Tasks

 Once your plan is put into action, reality happens.
 Some tasks finish earlier than planned, but some are not.
-And you might notice that some tasks are done a little longer but this does not make the entire project longer.
+And you might notice that some tasks are done a little longer, but this does not make the entire project longer.
 These tasks have some room to grow, some _slack_.

 On the other hand, there are other tasks, and when they are done longer, the entire project's end date is shifted.
 They don't have room to grow at all, their slack is zero.
 Such tasks which cannot be delayed without delaying the entire project are called _critical tasks_.
 If you expect your project to finish in time it is important to pay special attention to critical tasks when tracking your project's progress.